kkovacs/vmtree/README.md

 - VMs are considered ephemeral: by default all VMs "die" at night, to protect resources from forgetful humans.
 (Can be disabled on a per-VM basis by `sudo touch /nokill`.)
 - But files in `/persist/` are persistent and survive the nightly killing of VMs.
 (So it's recommended to keep your work there.)
 - LXD containers are pre-configured to be `docker`-compatible.
-- By default VMs are running Ubuntu, but you can request different OSes just by procuring the VM like this: `ssh demo-foo-centos8.example.com` (Then on you can use just `demo-foo.example.com`.)
+- By default VMs are running Ubuntu, but you can request different OSes just by provisioning the VM like this: `ssh demo-foo-centos8.example.com` (Then on you can use just `demo-foo.example.com`.)
 - Personal VMs are protected from other users, but can still be shared if a teammate's SSH key is put in `/home/user/.ssh/authorized_keys` by the VM's owner.
 - You can use it on an Internet-based server or on-prem behind a corporate firewall: it just needs the wildcard DNS settings and a wildcard TLS certificate.
 (We do use it both ways.)